RandolphKahle/doit-notes/aws-dns-routing.md

 ## Simple Routing Policy

 One entry with multiple IP addresses.
-Route53 randomly selects the IP address to return for each query.
+Route53 returns an IP address selected at random from the set for each query.

+## Weighted Routing Policy

+You can distribute your traffic with a weighting bias.
+For example, 10% to one IP address and 90% to another IP address.

+## Latency Based Routing Policy

+Determines which region exhibits the lowest latency for a user.